Rachus/SDS200A/configurations.md

 ## Time/div

 The SDS200A has two request with the codes `0xb1` and `0xb3`.
-Those two values use some sort of statusword that is transferred to the device and which is responsible for at least the time/div and the trigger settings.
+Those two values use some sort of status word which is transferred to the device and which is responsible for at least the time/div and the trigger settings.

 Even though both requests use the same statusword, `0xb3` seems to be responsible for the time/div setting and the `0xb1` request for the trigger setting.

-To us, there was no clear structure in the time/div part of the statusword (maybe this word is used to actually drive an internal circuit), so the viable approach is to use the lookuptable below for each time/div and apply the modifications for the triggersettings afterwards.
+There was no clear structure in the time/div part of the statusword (maybe this word is used to actually drive an internal circuit) to us, so the viable approach is to use the lookuptable below for each time/div and apply the modifications for the triggersettings afterwards.

 *Note:* As it seems, one wants to send the same word to `0xb3` and `0xb1` for the device to apply the configuration